aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-calendars/working-with-calendar-properties/_index.md

 url: /java/working-with-calendar-properties/
 ---

 Microsoft Project use calendars and other information to calculate project end dates.
-Aspose.Tasks supports the calendar functionality.
+Aspose.Tasks for Java supports the calendar functionality.
 This article illustrates the calendar properties that can be set and shows how they are applied in code.

 **Calendar Properties**
 The [Calendar](https://apireference.aspose.com/tasks/java/com.aspose.tasks/Calendar) exposes several properties used to define the base calendar in Microsoft Outlook: